Seperewa: Description

-King Osei Tutu, the founder of the Asante empire, was said to have loved the instrument so much that his successor Opoku Ware caused a replica of it to be made in his memory.
+King Osei Tutu, the founder of the Asante empire, was said to have loved the instrument so much that his successor, Opoku Ware caused a replica of it to be made in his memory.
 The instrument was wrapped in gold leaf, and placed among the paraphernalia of the Golden Stool, which Osei Tutu established as "the soul" of the Asante nation with the help of his counsellor, the great priest Okomfo Anokye.

 The seperewa was used to entertain kings, similar to a griot tradition followed by northern Ghanaian tribes, and was also played at palm wine bars, and at funerals.
-The instrument was said to speak kasa and was used either used by itself or along with song.
+The instrument was said to speak kasa and was used either by itself or along with a song.

-British colonization in the later 19th century saw the instrument decline in use as the guitar was introduced, and new chords and musical patterns from Europe entered Akan areas.
+British colonization in the late 19th century saw the instrument decline in use as the guitar was introduced, and new chords and musical patterns from Europe entered Akan areas.

 By the early 20th century, as the Akan kingdoms became incorporated into the Gold Coast colony, and Christianity was introduced by British missionaries, the seperewa found its way into churches, Christian weddings and conferences.

 Playing method

+a man holding the seperewa in a playing position.

 Seperewa can be played in different positions.
 The player can play while sitting down with the instrument resting on his lap, with the neck of the instrument standing upright.
 He may also play while standing, the instrument held firmly in the groin to gain enough support, the neck facing perpendicular in the same direction.
-Strumming and plucking are the two basic techniques applied and these are done by the thumbs and forefingers with some occasional assistance from the middle fingers.
-The seperewa player can even dance while he is playing or make some dramatic movements.